awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 + You have selected a previous version of a policy attached to the target AWS CodeBuild service role\.

  **Recommended solutions:**
-+ Edit your AWS CodeBuild project, and deselect **Allow AWS CodeBuild to modify this service role so it can be used with this build project**\.
++ Edit your AWS CodeBuild project, and clear **Allow AWS CodeBuild to modify this service role so it can be used with this build project**\.
 Manually update the target AWS CodeBuild service role to have sufficient permissions\.
 For more information, see [Create an AWS CodeBuild Service Role](setting-up.md#setting-up-service-role)\.
 + Edit your AWS CodeBuild project, and select **Create a role**\.

 ## Error: "Build container found dead before completing the build\.
 Build container died because it was out of memory, or the Docker image is not supported\.
 ErrorCode: 500"<a name="windows-server-core-version"></a>